Ilian Iliev: Coaching career

 After retiring in 2004, Iliev pursued a career as a coach.
 In June 2004, he was appointed as a manager in his first club Cherno More Varna.
 However, on 3 March 2006, after a two years spell at the Sailors, he resigned after a home 0–1 loss against Rodopa Smolyan.
 Since 2006, he serves as the manager of Beroe Stara Zagora, making him one of the longest serving coach in a Bulgarian football club.
 Under his management in the 2009–10 season, Beroe won a historical first Bulgarian Cup and consequently achieved a participation in the UEFA Europa League qualification stages.
 Iliev has been voted best coach in the Bulgarian championship for the season 2009–10 by the association of Bulgarian football players.

 On 6 April 2012 it was announced that Iliev will be the new manager of Levski Sofia.
 He was to complete the season with Beroe and then start his new job at the beginning of the 2012–13 season.
 His contract will be until June 2015.

 On 12 April 2013, he was fired by Levski Sofia and was replaced by Nikolay Mitov.

 In mid May 2014, Iliev held final talks to become the manager of Angolan club Inter Luanda.
 Compatriot Petar Kostadinov was announced as his assistant.
 He returned to his country in 2016, being appointed as manager of Loko Plovdiv.
 Iliev came close to securing European club football for the team, as the "smurfs" finished in 5th place in the standings during the 2015/2016 A PFG.
 On 17 October 2016, following a 1–2 defeat by Lokomotiv GO, Iliev announced that he is leaving Lokomotiv Plovdiv.
 In early 2017, Iliev signed a contract to manage newly promoted Altai Semey from the Kazakhstan Premier League, but stepped down in February 2017, as the club eventually did not receive a license for the top division.

 On 9 June 2017, Iliev was appointed as manager of First League club Vereya.
 Following a successful stint with Vereya, in December 2017 he returned as head coach to his hometown club Cherno More.

+On 1 November 2023, Iliev was officially announced as the new manager of Bulgaria while remaining in charge of his club team Cherno More.
+In September 2025, he left his position as head coach of the national team by mutual consent following an unsuccessful start to the 2026 World Cup qualifiers.

+As of 22 September 2025, together with Dimitar Dimitrov he holds the record for the most matches as manager in the top flight of Bulgarian football - 491.